 I have been practicing employment and labour law in B.C. since 2006.
-My experience as a workplace lawyer has brought me many different opportunities.
-I have worked in private practice with a large national firm representing companies, and with a small firm representing mostly employees.
-I have also been in-house counsel for employment matters for a large retailer.
-Prior to joining Forte Law, I was head of employee relations for the Canada operations of a global bank.
-All of these experiences have given me a broad range of perspectives on important issues for all of us – our work and employment relationships.
+I have worked in private practice with a large national firm and regional firm representing companies, and with a small firm representing mostly employees.
+I have also been in-house counsel for employment matters and Director of Human Resources for a large retailer.
+Prior to joining Forte Law, I was Head of Employee Relations for the Canada operations of a global bank.
+At Forte Law, I have a mixed practice advising employers and employees.
+All of these experiences have given me a broad range of perspectives on issues that matter to my clients, and allow me to provide very practical advise.

-Growing up in Bogota, Colombia, I attended Universidad de Los Andes Law School.
+Growing up in Bogota, Colombia, I attended Universidad de Los Andes Law School where I represented the law school in an international human rights moot court competition.
+I interned with a global law firm and after practiced with a commercial and insurance firm.
 Upon immigrating to Canada, and working in the legal field on various capacities, I went back to law school, this time at the University of British Columbia.
 I have a CPHR designation (Chartered Professional in Human Resources).

-I am a facilitator and trainer on compliance topics as well as on leadership development, and more recently, on diversity and inclusion.
-I am trauma-informed, have a keen interest in non-violent communication, and I am a certified organizational coach.
-My young daughter and I live and play in beautiful South Surrey/White Rock in the vicinity of Forte Law.
+I am a facilitator and trainer on compliance topics as well as on leadership development, amongst them, diversity and inclusion.
+I am trauma-informed, and have a keen interest in non-violent communication.
+My young daughter and I live and play in beautiful South Surrey/White Rock in the vicinity of Forte Law

 I would like to complement and recommend Forte Law’s Catalina Rodriguez and Sarah Ewart for successfully concluding a contentious labour matter for my company.
 They have dispelled the myth that you have to go to downtown Vancouver to find good legal help.
 I was pleased to find this conveniently located White Rock law firm that was able to provide me with professional, competent, and friendly service.